CLICK HERE TO GET A PDF COPY OF THIS POST >>

 Why bother decluttering?

-Kondo specifies an order to discarding things, ordered from easiest to hardest to discard.- Clothes
+Kondo specifies an order to discarding things, ordered from easiest to hardest to discard.

 - Books